 Sendero Health Plans, Inc. ("Sendero") is also presented in this report as a discrete component unit of Central Health.
 Sendero is legally separate from Central Health and is a single-member 501(c)(3) corporation, wholly owned by Central Health.
-The Central Health Board appoints members to the Sendero Board of Directors, but there is little overlap between the membership of the two boards.
-There is a financial benefit/burden relationship between Central Health and Sendero in that Central Health has historically provided financial support to Sendero in the form of funding for risk-based capital.
+The Central Health Board appoints members to the Sendero Board of Directors.
+There is a financial benefit/burden relationship between Central Health and Sendero in that Central Health has historically provided financial support to Sendero in the form of funding for risk-based capital levels established by the Texas Department of Insurance.
 Further, as the sole owner of Sendero, Central Health can impose its will on Sendero.
 Sendero provides services related to the Affordable Care Act in an eight-county service area.
 Sendero is expected to pay any debts it incurs with its own resources.
 Central Health has determined it is appropriate and in compliance with generally accepted accounting principles to present financial statement information for Sendero as of and for the year ended December 31st, which is Sendero's fiscal year end.
-In addition, a majority of Sendero's economic resources are for the benefit of Central Health's constituents, Central Health is entitled to or has access to a portion of the economic resources of Sendero, and those resources are significant to Central Health.
+In addition, a majority of Sendero's economic resources are for the benefit of Central Health's constituents; Central Health is entitled to or has access to a portion of the economic resources of Sendero, and those resources are significant to Central Health.
 Accordingly, Sendero is presented in this report as a discrete component unit of Central Health.